 (b) shall be published by the applicant in a newspaper circulating in the State, within 14 days after the application is made.

-(2) An applicant for a licence shall prior to the hearing of his application lodge with the Registrar the whole page of the newspaper, in which notice of his application was advertised in accordance with this regulation.
+(2) An applicant for a licence shall lodge with the Commissioner the whole page of the newspaper, in which notice of his application was advertised in accordance with this regulation.

+[Regulation 5 amended in Gazette 30 Jun 2011 p.
+2650.]

 5A.
 Duplicate licence

-If the Board is satisfied that a licence has been lost, stolen or destroyed, it may issue a duplicate licence on payment of the prescribed fee.
+If the Commissioner is satisfied that a licence has been lost, stolen or destroyed, the Commissioner may issue a duplicate licence on payment of the prescribed fee.

 [Regulation 5A inserted in Gazette 27 Jun 2006 p.
-2256.]
+2256; amended in Gazette 30 Jun 2011 p.
+2650.]

 6. Particulars to be included in register

-In the register of licensees kept by him pursuant to section 29 the Registrar shall record in respect of each licensee the following particulars —
+In the register of licensees kept by him pursuant to section 29 the Commissioner shall record in respect of each licensee the following particulars —

 (a) the name and address of the licensee;